 Long pants (heavy denim or riding pants recommended--NO yoga pants or ripped jeans)

-Eye protection, sun glasses or regular glasses are ok (we provide full-face helmets with visors if needed)
+Eye protection, sun glasses or regular glasses are ok or full-face helmets with visors

 Full-finger gloves (bring your own)